Softtorch operators¤

 Arguments:

-- x: First SoftBool input Array.
+- x: First SoftBool input Tensor.

-- y: Second SoftBool input Array.
+- y: Second SoftBool input Tensor.

 Returns:

-softtorch.logical_xor(x: torch.Tensor, y: torch.Tensor) -> torch.Tensor
+softtorch.logical_xor(x: torch.Tensor, y: torch.Tensor, use_geometric_mean: bool = False) -> torch.Tensor

 ¤